pgmirror/pgmirror/README.md

 community, CQRS and what ever else if it contributes to our goal of simple and maintainable project development.

 The generated code should account for majority if not all uses of your presistence layer.
-There should be no custom SQL code in your main source.
+There should be no custom SQL code in your application source.
 This is not 100% possible but if you organize your code carefully then using the repository pattern should account for almost all of your persistence needs.
 Use tables for storage (kind of obvious, isn't it!) but all views into the data should be done through SQL views.
 This typically means adopting a kind of CQRS approach where data is changed (created, updated, deleted) via commands whose handlers use model repositories to do the modifications.
 Any kind of view into the data is done through database views.
 The repository code generated for views only allows read and filtered list operations.
 You can create simple views to support entity lists or per-entity edit views.
 Reports should also be done via views whenever possible.
 Sometimes we want to run periodic jobs that prepare reporting data.
 This is the only place where it's expected to have custom SQL code in your application.

+Refrain from implementing business logic in the database.
+Stored procedures and triggers are powerful tools but unless you are very carefull they will make your life difficult as your application grows.
+It is best to limit their use to non-business tasks such as database maintenance, etc.

 ## Implementation

 ### Tables and Views

 Any query with complex joins that is known in advance should be defined as a view in the database.
 The view definition should define a column projection and necessary joins with a minimal set of `WHERE` clauses.

 For views we can add column descriptions that contain annotations: